MuiseDestiny/zotero-gpt/README.md

 - [x] 🎉 Discover more exciting features that are not listed here.

 ## How to install
-To install the extension, you need to first build this project to generate a `.xpi` file or [download](https://github.com/MuiseDestiny/zotero-gpt/releases) the release `.xpi`, install this file as an extension in Zotero, and insert your Open-AI API key.
+To install the extension, you need to first build this project to generate a `.xpi` file or [download](https://github.com/MuiseDestiny/zotero-gpt/releases) the release `.xpi` file, install this file as an extension in Zotero, and insert your Open-AI API key.
 ### Build the project
 Here is an example on how to install and build this project.
 For more information on how to build, please visit this project: [https://github.com/windingwind/zotero-plugin-template](https://github.com/windingwind/zotero-plugin-template)
 ```bash